Salesforce Object Relationships

 - The recipe will trigger when a New or Updated Opportunity is detected

-- Information in the Primary contact Parent Object such as Address and Phone number is required so it can be entered in an Order fulfillment app (eg. Netsuite)
+- Information in the Account Parent Object such as Shipping Address and Phone is required so it can be entered in an Order fulfillment app (eg. Netsuite)

 Once the Salesforce trigger